byu-cpe/Maeser/sphinx-docs/development/example.md

 This README explains an example program that demonstrates how to use the `maeser` package to create a simple conversational AI application with multiple chat branches and user authentication.

 The `example/example.py` file's code is shown below.
 You can run the example application by running:

 ```shell
 python example/example.py
 ```

+but first some overview and setup is needed so read on.

 ## Overview